amarh/openPLM/trunk/docs/en/admin/ht_2_install_server.rst

 This HowTo is based on:

-    * Debian Squeeze
+    * Debian Wheezy
-    * Apache Server version: Apache/2.2.16 (from Debian)
+    * Apache Server version: Apache/2.2.22 (from Debian)
-    * PostgreSQL 8.4.4
+    * PostgreSQL 9.1
     * Python 2.6.X or 2.7.X
     * Django 1.5.X
     * Celery 3.0.X